Polyamide Fibers

 Almost at the same time, it was also discovered in Germany and manufactured under the trade name Perlon.
 It became possible to realize functional qualities in apparel that were previously out of the question.

-Polyamide fibers are primarily used for clothing, in stockings and tights, lingerie, corsetry as well as sports- and swimwear.
+Polyamide fibers are primarily used for clothing, in stockings and tights, lingerie, and corsetry as well as for sports and swimwear.

 In Germany, 73,000 tons of polyamide fibers were manufactured in the year 2013.